Jon-Audi/Jaxi-Taxi/README.md

 ### 2. Install Unclutter

-This small utility will hide the mouse cursor after a few seconds of inactivity, which is ideal for a touchscreen interface.

 ```bash
 sudo apt-get update && sudo apt-get install unclutter -y
 ```

 ### 3. Create the Autostart File

-We will create a special file that tells the desktop environment to launch our app.

 1. First, make sure the autostart directory exists for your user:
     ```bash